lm3nitro/Projects/New/Firewall Evasion.md

 ### Packets with Specific Length:

-There may be times where the firewall or IDS/IPS is able to detect and block your activities based on the size of the packets being sent.
-You can enhance the stealth of your port scanning by specifying a particular data length.
+There may be times where the firewall or IDS/IPS is able to detect and block the activity based on the size of the packets being sent.
+You can enhance the stealth of the port scanning by specifying a particular data length.
 Nmap allows you to set the length of the data carried within the IP packet using `--data-length VALUE`, the length should be a multiple of 8.
 As an example, I will be using a length of 64:

 ```
 nmap -sS -Pn --data-length 64  -p80 192.168.91.130 --packet-trace --disable-arp-ping -nnvvvv